Herbert Ward (sportsman): Cricket career

 Having qualified to play for Hampshire by residency, he made his debut in first-class cricket for Hampshire in their inaugural County Championship match in 1895 against Somerset at Taunton; Ward made 71 in Hampshire's second innings, sharing in a partnership of 134 for the fifth wicket with Francis Bacon.
 This was one of three half centuries he made in 1895, contributing toward his 523 runs from fifteen matches.
 During the 1896 season, he led the Hampshire bowling attack alongside Charles Robson (who was the secretary–manager of Southampton St Mary's).
 In eighteen matches in 1896, he took 19 wickets at a bowling average of 24.47, with best figures of 4 for 17.
 He also had a successful season with the bat, scoring 765 runs and making two centuries, with scores of 100 against Essex and 113 against Derbyshire.
 During the 1896 season, he played for Charles de Trafford's eleven against the touring Australians.

 Ward played in Hampshire's opening match of the 1897 County Championship against Lancashire.
-However, seventeen days after this match, Ward died at Northwood Park in near Winchester on 6 June, where he had been employed as an assistant master.
+However, seventeen days after this match, Ward died at Northwood Park near Winchester on 6 June, where he had been employed as an assistant master.
 His cause of death was initially thought to be sunstroke, but it was subsequently diagnosed as a combination of typhoid fever and meningitis.

 His brother, Charles, played first-class cricket for Hampshire, while his cousin Leonard Ward, and uncle Charles Ward, also played first-class cricket.